2023 UEFA Regions' Cup

-The 2023 UEFA Regions' Cup is the 12th edition of the UEFA Regions' Cup, a football competition for amateur teams in Europe organized by UEFA.
+The 2023 UEFA Regions' Cup was the 12th edition of the UEFA Regions' Cup, a football competition for amateur teams in Europe organized by UEFA.

-Lower Silesia from Poland are the title holders.
+Lower Silesia from Poland was the title holder.
+In the final, Galicia from Spain defeated Belgrade.

 Teams

-A total of 35 teams will enter the tournament.
-Clubs/teams from Russia were demonstratively barred from participation.
+A total of 35 teams entered the tournament.
+Clubs/teams from Russia were barred from participation.

 Associations were ranked according to their UEFA coefficients, computed based on results of the last three seasons (2015, 2017, 2019), to decide on the round their teams entered and their seeding pots in the preliminary and intermediate round draws.
-The top 35 associations will enter the intermediate round, while the bottom 5 associations (ranked 32–36) will enter the preliminary round.
+The top 35 associations entered the intermediate round, while the bottom 5 associations (ranked 32–36) entered the preliminary round.

 The draw for the preliminary and intermediate rounds was held on 8 December 2021, 16:00 CET (UTC+1), at the UEFA headquarters in Nyon, Switzerland.
 The mechanism of the draws for each round was as follows: